Aeroflot fleet

-The Aeroflot fleet consists of narrow-body and wide-body aircraft from the following families: Airbus A320 family, Airbus A330, Airbus A350 XWB, Boeing 737, and Boeing 777.
+The Aeroflot fleet consists of narrow-body and wide-body aircraft from the following families: Airbus A320 family, Airbus A330, Airbus A350, Boeing 737, and Boeing 777.

 Before the Dissolution of the Soviet Union, Aeroflot's fleet consisted almost entirely of aircraft built by Soviet manufacturers such as Antonov, Ilyushin, and Tupolev.

 Current fleet

 The Aeroflot fleet, excluding that of subsidiaries, comprises the following aircraft, including 112 Airbus planes and 59 Boeing planes.
-As a result of international sanctions during the Russian invasion of Ukraine, the company has ordered over 400 Russian-made jets and plans on making the Yakovlev MC-21 its flagship plane, with deliveries expected to start in 2025 or 2026.
+As a result of international sanctions during the Russian invasion of Ukraine, the company has ordered over 400 Russian-made jets and plans on making the Yakovlev MC-21 its flagship plane, with deliveries expected to start in 2027.